Frequently Asked Questions

 If you’re interested in studying abroad during an academic semester, you should work with MISTI to find a program that is an appropriate fit.
 Once a program has been approved, you will receive a form to be signed by us at SFS, stating that you have been counseled on how studying abroad can affect your financial aid and billing.

-If you receive additional financial aid after we make an award to you, and sometimes after the financial aid is applied to your account, you may have what we refer to as an overaward.
+If you receive additional financial aid after you have your financial aid offer, you may have what we refer to as an overaward.
 The additional aid could be a scholarship or grant from an outside organization or a research or teaching assistantship from an MIT department.
-When these circumstances arise, we reevaluate our original award decision.
-If we need to adjust your financial aid, we notify you and offer counseling to understand how the change impacts your student account and budgeting.
+When these circumstances arise, we reevaluate our original financial aid decision.
+If we adjust your aid, we will notify you and offer counseling so that you understand how the change impacts your student account and budgeting.

 We never bill you directly for your parent and student contributions.
 These are the resources we expect you to have to pay for your MIT education.
 We bill you for MIT charges such as tuition, fees, and on-campus housing and meal plans.
 You use your parent and student contributions to cover these charges when billed, as well as cover out-of-pocket expenses such as books, supplies, personal expenses, and travel.